leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ## Run the TCF3_HiChIP_fusedRep.sh script

 The script will:
+- Initiate DovetailHiChIP conda environment
-- Trim adapters and short reads in a Trim_Galore conda environment
+- Trim adapters and short reads
-- Initiate DovetailHiChIP conda environment and fuse Trimmed replicate reads for alignment
+- Fuse trimmed replicate reads for alignment
+- Paired Alignment
 - QC stats and plot by comparing to provided TCF3::HLF ChIPseq
 - Generate bigwig files for IGV browsing
 - Generate .hic files for Juicertools browsing